 Transportation of food grains to FPSs

-The responsibility of distributing food grains is shared between the center and states.
-The center, specifically FCI, is responsible for the interstate transport of food grains from procuring to consuming states, as well as delivering grains to the state godowns.
+The responsibility of distributing food grains is shared between the centre and states.
+The centre, specifically FCI, is responsible for the interstate transport of food grains from procuring to consuming states, as well as delivering grains to the state godowns.
 Once FCI transports grains to the state depots, distribution of food grains to end consumers is the responsibility of state governments

 Issues with Transportation: